w3c/wai-presentations2all/content/index.md

 #### Ask speakers and participants about their accessibility requirements

 For example, include a question on registration forms for conferences, send an email to company-internal training participants, etc. Invite participants to include specific requests.
-For example, someone who is hard of hearing might request seating small discussion groups in a circle to make it easier to hear people talking.
-Or someone with low vision might ask to sit in the front row to see the screen better.

 {% include_cached excol.html type="end" %}